Divesh-Otwani/type-verified-concurrent-linkedlist/README.md

 # CS356Lab8

-This is a private repo for my lab 8 final project.
+This is my final project for my Concurrency class.

-Essentialy, I implement a singly linked list with some (not a lot) typed verification to ensure that the list remains ordered.
+I implement a concurrent ordered singly linked list with typed verification to ensure that the list remains ordered.

+**You can concurrently delete and insert elements and the list remains ordered.**

+I used typed actors ([see here](https://doc.akka.io/docs/akka/2.5/typed-actors.html)) and some cool curry-howard isomorphism stuff to get things done.

+There is a tiny part in /src/Proofs.scala where Scala's type system doesn't do what I'd like and I needed to use type coercion at that point.

 ## The Typed Interface